-Eugene R. Sullivan II is a partner at Freeh Sporkin & Sullivan LLP, in its Washington, D.C.
+Eugene R. Sullivan II is Special Counsel at Freeh Sporkin & Sullivan LLP, in its Washington, D.C.
 Office.
 Mr. Sullivan represents businesses and individuals facing investigation by federal and state law enforcement authorities and provided counsel on compliance and control issues.
 He has served as counsel to a court-appointed monitor reviewing Foreign Corrupt Practices Act compliance issues in the global operations of a Fortune 100 company.

 He served on the investigative team of the independent, internal investigation of publicized allegations of sexual abuse at the facilities of a major university and the alleged failure of the university’s personnel to report such sexual abuse to appropriate police and government authorities.
 He has also conducted an internal investigation for an international sports governing body into allegations of bribery and corruption.
 In addition, Mr. Sullivan was the lead field attorney for a cross-border investigation (Ukraine, Russia and Austria) involving the effect of EU sanctions on the operation of an EU based corporation.
 Mr. Sullivan also was a litigator at Howrey, LLP in its International Trade and Intellectual Property Litigation Division.
 He specialized in patent litigation in U.S. district courts and before the International Trade Commission under Section 1337 of the Tariff Act of 1930.
 Mr. Sullivan also has worked in the London office of a global law firm where he specialized in U.K. and U.S. intellectual property litigation.
 He has represented multinational entities in disputes relating to infringement of intellectual property rights, protection of confidential information and licensing.